dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

            - numerous columns are unlabelled

-         .. dropdown:: Reformatted example (truncated):
+         .. dropdown:: Reformatted Example (truncated):

             ..  literalinclude:: ./figure/reformatted_dmap_for_lineplot_output.txt

-         -  In this example:
+         -  In the reformatted example:

             - reformatted data file contains only one linetype (in this example DMAP), as requested in the configuration file